naider24/spotify/README.md

 # spotify

-Projeto feito em html e css para estudar flex-box
+Project made in html and css to study flex-box, trying to replicate the spotify website design